-Dubai is one of the few places in the world that does not require Americans to hold a work visa.
+Dubai is one of the few places worldwide that does not require Americans to hold a work visa.
 Meaning any US Citizen can move there and get a job.

 Even though you may not pay tax on your income there, you also have obligations as a US citizen.
-The good news is that you can exclude a significant portion of the income you’ve earned in any foreign country, including the United Arab Emirates.
+The good news is that you can exclude a significant portion of your income in any foreign country, including the United Arab Emirates.

 In addition, using the FEIE allows you to exclude from your US income tax any housing amounts that are allocable to this excluded income.
 As a result, all or part of your income would be excluded under the FEIE, and you would pay nothing on those earnings.